Global Need for Typography: An Interview with Indic Script Type Designer Erin McLaughlin

-I think with my time, I would rather look toward populations of people who have minority languages or scripts, who are completely overlooked by the rest of the world.
-I mean there still are tons of people in the world who can’t read a book or a website in their native language or script.
+I think with my time, I would rather look toward populations of people who have minority languages or scripts, who are overlooked by the tech and Western-centric design world.
+I mean there still are tons of people in the world who can’t read a website in their native language or script.
 And I just think that’s insane.
-So if that’s something I can take six months out of my life to do, to make a product for those people to be able to read with, I mean, I think that’s the best thing a typeface designer could do, I would think.
-Like morally, and just feeling good about what I’m doing, that this is a very concrete, direct way that we’re helping people.
-It’s not just, “Oh, it’s another kind of flavor of a typeface.”
-For me this seems a lot more crucial, I believe.
+So if that’s something I can take six months out of my life to do, to make a product for those people to be able to type and read with, I mean, I think that’s the best thing a typeface designer could do, I would think.
+And to provide new font designs, so that people can use them for their businesses, for education and historical preservation, and self-expression.

 There still are tons of people in the world who can’t read a book or a website in their native language or script.
 And I just think that’s insane.

-The other aspect of this is education.
-I realize in other parts of the world, the education system and economics of what’s going on in those countries, a lot of people there don’t have the opportunities that I’ve had growing up and being in a society where, “Wow, I actually have enough money that I can go to this specialized school, get this specialized education in my native language and learn about all of this.”
+The other aspect of this is education and opportunity.
+I realize in other parts of the world, due to the impact of colonialism on education and economics the education system and economics, a lot of people don’t have the opportunities that I’ve had growing up here in the US I had the luxury of saying, “Wow, I actually have enough money that I can go to this specialized school, get this specialized education in my native language and learn about all of this.”

 It’s like until the playing field is a little more level, until there’s more opportunities for people to be able to design their native scripts and learn how to do this, even as an outsider, I do want to be involved.
 I want to try to help solve the problem, work with people who are native speakers and try to create fonts and resources for these scripts until people elsewhere have as great of a type design program as we do in the United States and Europe.